etcimon/libasync/README.md

 A fully functional, tested vibe.d driver is available on [this fork](https://github.com/etcimon/vibe.d/tree/fix-libasync).

+The benchmarks on vibe.d / DMD relative to libevent show a 20% slower performance, although it is probable that compiling with LDC once it is available will result in better performances for libasync.
+This is a small price to pay for fewer external dependencies.

 ### Features

 The following capabilities are now being tested and should not be used in any circumstance in a production environment.